Learnsmarter/LSTestUtility/README.md

 insert bookings;
 ```

-This will create 5 registrations (which we refer to as bookings in code), and the subsequent required records related to it.
+This will create 5 registrations (which we refer to as bookings in code), and the required records related to it.

 <a name="customization"></a>
 ## Customization Support